How Early Should I Start Thinking About College?

 Often, a "gap year" or possible deferment of admission may better suit your child.
 Remember, this may be the first time your child is navigating class schedules, homework, or exams without your gentle "nagging" or your constant monitoring of grades via school portals.
 In an ideal world, you will be more "hands off" during the junior and senior year of high school.
 After all, it is better for your child to feel the consequences while in high school--and when you are physically present to comfort him or her or suggest possible remedies.

-If you suspect that your child may not be ready, discuss your child's readiness with guidance counselors and faculty members.
+If you suspect that your child may not be ready, discuss your child's readiness with your counselor.
 Also remember that it is very common for students to begin college and decide that the particular school or program is not a good fit.
 That's when it is time to think about transferring, or taking time off to figure out your child's particular need.
 But is not a "failure" or "defeat" to acknowledge that college choice may have been wrong.
 Just help your child to figure out his or her next step.